Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/README.md

 ---

 Project Description:
-This repository is a collection of assignments from CSC505 – Principles of Software Development at Colorado State University Global - CSU Global.
+This repository contains a collection of assignments from CSC505: Principles of Software Development, offered at Colorado State University Global (CSU Global).

 Principles of Software Development CSC505
 Professor: Joseph Issa